 My Yoga Journey

-I grew up in a city of paradoxes; where the rich fill the apartments buildings lining the coast while the poor hustle for a living below, where both wealth and God are worshipped in equal measure and where the wilder the dreams, the better their chances of becoming reality.
+I grew up in a city of paradoxes; where the rich fill the apartment buildings lining the coast while the poor hustle for a living below, where both wealth and God are worshipped in equal measure and where the wilder the dreams, the better their chances are of becoming reality.
 Ask anyone who has visited Mumbai and they will tell you that the city is magical yet it is a nothing short of a sensory overload.